 Doorstep Sales and Rogue Traders

-Any trader who calls at your home without an appointment, and who you then employ to do a job, has to give you details of your right to cancel in writing.
-This even applies if you employ someone as a result of getting a leaflet through your door.
-If you enter into a credit agreement which you sign off trade premises, you have five days from receiving your second statutory copy of the agreement in which to cancel.
+Any trader who calls at your home, and who you then employ to do a job, has to give you details of your right to cancel in writing.
+When you enter into a contract at your home you are entitled to a 14 day cooling off period.

 The purpose of Doorstoppers is to highlight and help combat the problem of doorstep sellers who prey on vulnerable consumers by raising awareness of the problem and providing practical help and information on the many ways in which consumers can protect themselves from rogue traders on the doorstep.
 Doorstoppers improves the level of Community Safety and so reduces the fear that these traders can cause.

-We work with other agencies and provide a RAPID RESPONSE SERVICE (see our Hotline telephone number below) which means we can respond immediately in cases where older or more vulnerable people have these tradesmen at the door and are being pressured into having work done.
+We work with other agencies and provide a rapid response service, which means we can respond immediately in cases where older or more vulnerable people have these tradesmen at the door and are being pressured into having work done.
 If we are informed we can even make arrangements to be there if such workmen are coming back later.

 If you are having problems with rogue property repairers or you have a neighbour or friend who is the target of these "traders" please contact our rogue trader hotline on 0121 303 9367.
-You can also request doorstop stickers from us using the contact details above and also a 'Think Twice' Booklet.
+You can also request doorstop stickers from us as and a 'Think Twice' Booklet.